anhowe/mesos-scalable-cluster/README.md

 * `swarmEnabled`: you can enable Swarm as a framework in the cluster
 * `marathonEnabled`: true if you want to enable the Marathon framework in the cluster
 * `chronosEnabled`: true if you want to enable the Chronos framework in the cluster
+* `sshRSAPublicKey`: Configure all linux machines with the SSH rsa public key string.
+Use 'disabled' to not configure access with SSH rsa public key.

 # Mesos Cluster with Marathon Walkthrough